SilverLinings89/Waveguide/Progress.md

 # Saturday, 14th of august

 Currently the amplitude sits at 0.2 for the config I run.
 The dirichlet surface works well (tested with the direct solver) and the solution is continuous without any calls to distribute.

+# Monday, 15th of august

+I finally think I know the base of the error: When computing the downward sweep, lets assume The solution on the two neighboring domains is already correct.
+I compute the rhs to be sent down.
+The value I send down would then be exactly the rhs for the correct solution.
+On the lower process, however, that would lead to a local solution that is close to the one that process already has computed.
+As a consequence, computing the solution for that rhs and substracting it removes a lot of legitimate signal from the solution.
+Instead, when computing what to send down, I should use the difference between what is the old solution and the new one.

+# Tuesday, 16th of august

+I tried some details about deactivating the Dirichlet-zero-values on the upper interface by commenting out lines in the EmptySurface class but the results were not helping the problem.
+As a consequence, I rolled them back.
+I also noticed that the IO operations are a lot faster on the office machine compaired to my home PC.
+It is very fast in general.
+I guess the WSL2 layer is slowing down the IO part too much.

+# Wednesday, 17th of august

+I split the vmult function into two.
+Vmult_up and vmult_down.
+Because the matrix block product cannot be executed in a clear block sense here, I have to ensure that any entries outside the range of the input and output vectors that are concernned here, are zero before and after the product.
+No change.

+# Friday, 18th of august

+Yesterday I came up with further steps to debug.
+The current implementation is, to compute the solution (which will have an amplitude of around 0.16).
+The  I compute b - A * u * (1/1.6).
+The result is the solution term in Run 196.
+The dominant residual concentration is located at the interfaces between subdomains.
+It is also largest in the x-components.